 LVC sponsors 24 intercollegiate sports for men and women.
 The intercollegiate experience is an important part of student life.
 In recent years, 25 percent of the student body participated in the College’s athletic program.
 Our teams compete in the Middle Atlantic Conference and the Eastern Collegiate Athletic Conference at the NCAA Division III level and the ACHA.
 The College also sponsors club sport opportunities in rugby, equestrian, and men’s volleyball.

 Principles of fair play and sportsmanship are highly valued and encouraged.
 Service is an important element of the student-athlete experience and all LVC intercollegiate teams are actively involved with a community service project of their choice.
 In recent years, our student-athletes participated in the Wounded Warrior Project, Relay for Life, Learn to Dream, the Quittie Watershed Project, and Special Olympics.
 They have raised monies and donated their time to various other local charities.

 State-of-the-art facilities have been created for every aspect of the athletic experience.
 In recent years, the College built or renovated many of the athletic facilities.
 Student-athletes benefits from having access to outstanding competition and practice venues, an athletic training room, locker rooms, fitness and training facility, and an integrated video analysis system.
 In 2005, the College received the STMA Collegiate Athletic Complex of the Year Award.
-Lights and a new synthetic surface was installed at Arnold Field and upgrades were made to the track in summer 2012.
+A new state-of-the-art scoreboard, all-weather track, synthetic playing surface, and competition-level lighting were installed in summer 2012.